 SoMa · Cupertino · Mountain View

-Engineer or PM who just had a large vest event or saw company stock go up significantly.
-He has more money in his checking account right now than he's ever had before — and he's in the mood to do something with it.
-This type is often the most enthusiastic, the most generous in the short term, and the most likely to suggest a genuinely memorable first experience.
+Engineer or PM who just had a large vest event, or watched company stock jump.
+He has more cash in his checking account than ever before, and he's in the mood to spend it.
+This type tends to be the most enthusiastic and generous early on, and often the one who plans a genuinely memorable first date.

 What to watch for: Mentions a recent vest, acquisition, or IPO More spontaneous than average tech men Wants good experiences, not just to check a box